EU implements stricter cybersecurity standards for automotive industry amid rising threats

 Protection Recommendations

-Security experts recommend that drivers of connected vehicles take additional precautions, including regularly updating vehicle software, using secure VPN services like hide.me when connecting personal devices to vehicle systems, and being cautious about third-party apps that access vehicle data.
+Security experts recommend that drivers of connected vehicles take additional precautions, including regularly updating vehicle software, using secure VPN services when connecting personal devices to vehicle systems, and being cautious about third-party apps that access vehicle data.

 The automotive cybersecurity market is expected to grow significantly as manufacturers invest in compliance infrastructure, with implementation deadlines beginning in 2024 for new vehicle types.